-Daron Hagen is a composer, author, and director.
-His music is performed worldwide, from the UCCA Center for Contemporary Art (formerly Ullens Center) in Beijing to the Louvre in Paris, the South Bank in London to Lincoln Center in New York City, and from Suntory Hall in Tokyo to McCaw Hall in Seattle.
-Commissioned by the New York Philharmonic, Seattle Opera, and The Philadelphia Orchestra, among many others, his catalogue includes eleven operas, five symphonies, twelve concertos, dozens of instrumental works, film scores, and over 300 art songs and cycles.
+Daron Hagen is an American composer, writer, performer, and director.
+Commissioned by the New York Philharmonic, Seattle Opera, and The National Symphony Orchestra, among many others, his catalogue includes eleven operas, five symphonies (for the orchestras of Philadelphia, Milwaukee, Oakland, Albany, and Phoenix), twelve concertos, dozens of instrumental works, film scores, and over 300 art songs and cycles.

-His 2020 Operafilm Orson Rehearsed, released on Naxos Records in March 2021, is presently garnering laurels at film festivals worldwide.
-For his filmmaking debut, Hagen wrote the libretto/script and score (both acoustic and electro-acoustic), stage (and film) directed, shot the film for the movies-within-the-film and staged opera, wrote the screenplay, edited the film, and mixed the soundtrack.
+For his auteur filmmaking debut, the pathbreaking Operafilm Orson Rehearsed, released on Naxos Records in March 2021, Hagen wrote the libretto/screenplay and score (both acoustic and electro-acoustic), stage (and film) directed, shot the film for the movies-within-the-film and staged opera, edited the film, and mixed the soundtrack.

 Born in 1961 in Milwaukee, Wisconsin and trained at UW-Madison, Curtis, and at the Juilliard School, Hagen’s music is recorded on Sony Classical, Naxos, Albany, CRI, Arsis, Klavier, Affetto, Sierra Classical, Bridge, and other labels.
 His stage direction, readings, and media scoring agent is Scott Levine; and his music is published and / or licensed by Peermusic Classical, Burning Sled, Carl Fischer, and E.C.
 Schirmer.
 A Manhattanite for 28 years, he and his wife, composer Gilda Lyons, moved Upstate in 2011 to raise their sons.